 Trigger warning: Sexual Harassment

-While it is a harrowing experience altogether, you shall have to keep a record of any direct or indirect communications by your abuser.
+While it is a harrowing experience, you must record any direct or indirect communications by your abuser.
 Try to record a number of their phone calls and keep the recordings in store.
 Save copies of any letters, text messages, or lewd photographs they have sent you.

-In case they approach you physically in a situation, try to keep your phone’s video camera or recorder on and videotape every action of theirs.
-Note down all of it in a journal or notebook that you can present to be read.
+If they approach you physically in a situation, try to keep your phone’s video camera or recorder on and videotape their every action.
+Note it in a journal or notebook that you can present to be read.
 Remember that all will be with you, but prepare to be vilified in the eyes of the law.

 You can always send an anonymous complaint if you want to.
 Read the office harassment policies carefully and keep notes.

 Chances are your abuser is “friendly” on the outside, and not everyone will believe you.
-Contact all your trusted friends and family members and disclose the matter to them.
+Contact all your trusted friends and family and disclose the matter to them.
 Do not be scared.
-It is never your fault if someone else chooses to violate your consent, mentally or physically.
-Share with them all the communications from the abuser and the respective reports so your allies can be prepared as well.
+It is never your fault if someone else violates your consent, mentally or physically.
+Share with them all the communications from the abuser and the respective reports so your allies can also be prepared.

-Reach out to members in your office and talk to them; you might find several more who have been subjected to the same trauma as well.
+Reach out to members in your office and talk to them; you might find several more who have also been subjected to the same trauma.
 As a collective, you can expect a better chance of winning the case since, sadly, very few believe only the complainer’s words without being backed up by any “proof.”

-Besides, it might sound negative but do not expect a satisfying end to your case where you can ALWAYS win; many times, the cases are not settled or are ended with monetary advantages.
-While pursuing this is a challenge in itself, it is strongly recommended you do it for yourself and for many others who shall take after you and have the strength to pursue their complaints.
+Besides, it might sound negative, but do not expect a satisfying end to your case where you can ALWAYS win; often, the issues are not settled or ended with monetary advantages.
+While pursuing this is a challenge, it is strongly recommended that you do it for yourself and many others who shall take after you and have the strength to pursue their complaints.